MilaarAdedayo/Personal_Finance_Analysis_by_Codebasics/README.md

   - Slicers showing the timeline selection (years and months)

 ## Results
-_Under the period in consideration_
+_Under the period of consideration_
 ![Dashboard](https://github.com/MilaarAdedayo/Personal_Finance_Analysis_by_Codebasics/assets/101608507/aedc6413-a40a-45d3-a54c-1a8e3814d280)
 - The analysis shows that his total earnings are ₹1.51M and his net worth is ₹325,500.
 - House rent (40.44%), Groceries (24.20%), EMIs (21.40%), Health (6.18%), and Leisure (4.10%) are his top 5 spending.